cfengine/documentation/reference/functions/parseintrealstringarray.markdown

 **Description**: Parses up to `maxentries` values from the first `maxbytes` bytes in string `input` and populates `array`.
 Returns the dimension.

-The parsing of the input string depends on the exact function called.

 These functions mirror the exact behavior of their `read[int|real|string]array()` counterparts, but read data from a variable instead of a file.
 By making data readable from a variable, data driven